RECENT WORK

 “Come Hither,” “Clivia Unbound,” “The Mind’s Garden,” “What to Do?”, “Flight”

-Since 2017 I have been using the lower, dried-up section of an ancient clivia plant as the source for what has become 5 bodies of related work.
+Since 2017 I have used the lower, dried-up section of an elderly clivia plant as the source for 5 bodies of related work.
 The section is made up of the papery parts of cut off dead leaves and worm-like rootlets jutting out.
-In retrospect, I see that working on paper with my plant has helped me me adapt to difficult changes in my life.
-Over time I became improvisational in my work and accepted unpredictability and not knowing in my life.
-And after a hiatus, I could return to art-making, as a person in her 80’s.
+In retrospect, I see that working on paper with my plant helped me adapt to late-in-life concerns of mortality, loss, and resilience.
+Over time I became improvisational in my work and began to accept unpredictability and not knowing in my life.
+And after a hiatus, I could return to art making, as a person in her 80’s.

 The “Come Hither” drawings, using dark brown pen, are closely cropped, compressed images, built up with linear marks.
 They seem both floral and papery, yet also sharp and secretive.
 There is invitation and seduction, and at the same time menace and danger.
 There is also a pleasing ambiguity about what one is looking at.
 I am drawn to these qualities.
-The work has a dark feel to it, with conflicting feelings embedded.
-Those feelings are reactions to both the actual source material, and to the emotional impact of earlier stages of my husband George’s 9-year dementia journey.
+The work has a dark feel to it, with conflicting feelings imbedded.
+Those feelings are reactions to both the actual source material, and to the emotional impact of earlier stages of my husband’s 9 year dementia journey.

-“Flight,” from 2022–2025 is most recent; high flow acrylic on paper.
-These, too, have botanical references to the old clivia plant, or to roots seen in the Boston Public Garden during Covid walks.
-Covid and the final years of George’s life, and 2023 death, were stressful and unpredictable, as was reassessing my life, learning the challenges of aging, and living alone.
+Flight, from 2022-2025, is the most recent in these series.
+Flight uses high flow acrylic on paper.
+These, too, have botanical references to the old clivia plant, or to roots seen in the Public Garden during Covid walks.
+Covid and the final years of my husband George’s life were stressful and unpredictable, as was reassessing my life after his death, learning the challenges of aging, and living alone.
 Intermittently I got back into my studio and used the not knowing approach of the 2019 monoprints to paint on paper.
-I picked up my pace in 2025.
-After each layer or action, my question was “what next?”
-Again never could I have imagined the final artwork!
-This process, and the repetitive mark making I do, give me joy, challenge, and a sense of freedom, for which I am grateful.
+I picked up my pace in 2025, adding a new challenge, to leave the white of the page.
+Again, never could I have imagined the final artwork!
+This process, and the repetitive mark making I do, give me joy, challenge, and a new sense of freedom, for which I am grateful.